 In this case, booking a package may also have dropped us into the leisure travel category, which usually offers cheaper rates than those for business travelers.
 The savings aren't always astounding, yet considering that you are getting more -- in some cases much more -- you win if you bundle your travel elements together as opposed to booking each independently.

-Using an aggregate site, such as Expedia.com, can save you money as well.
-A flight on Finnair from Atlanta to Oslo would set us back $1,735.
-A hotel for four nights started at $549.
-On Expedia.com, we'd pay $1,931 for both and save $353.
-Sure, the overall price isn't less than just airfare, but it's still a deal.
+Using an aggregate site such as Expedia.com can save you money as well.
+A flight on Air Berlin from Miami to Helsinki would set us back $1,268.
+On Expedia.com, we'd pay $1,249 -- $19 less -- for a flight plus four nights in a three-star hotel.

-Not all the airline Web sites make it as easy to bundle a hotel or car rental as others.
-Finnair, for example, doesn't offer a bundling option, while Aer Lingus and Icelandair offer only their own packages, which may or may not suit your needs.
-On American Airlines' site, as with Virgin Atlantic, you simply click on the Vacations tab and you can choose to bundle a flight with a hotel and/or a car.
-Delta provides both package deals and build-your-own options.
-Before you assume that more is always less, we offer a bit of a caveat.
-In a quick search, we found that the city combination often determines the extent to which you save.
+Not all airline websites make it as easy to bundle a hotel or car rental as others.
+Finnair, for example, doesn't offer a bundling option, while Aer Lingus and Icelandair offer only their own prepackaged vacations, which may or may not suit your needs.
+American Airlines' site has a "Round-Trip + Hotel" button, while Delta provides both package deals and build-your-own options.